 - His zodiac signs are Aquarius – the water bearer; and Capricorn – the goat (the Age of Aquarius is the age of the ascension of mankind).

 - His planets are Uranus and Venus (the Morning Star).
 Its directions are both south and east.

 - The day of the year that is most important to him is December 23, when the Sun reaches one degree in Capricorn.
 The first day after the Winter Solstice is his day and should be observed by every dedicated Satanist.

 The War between Satan vs. God

-There has always been a war between heaven and hell, also known as the war of Satan vs. God.
+There has always been a war between heaven and hell, also known as Satan vs. God.
 But God told John to note in Revelation that there would be a war of heaven with hell for eternity.
-And that Michael and his angels would fight the dragon, which is Satan.
+And Michael and his angels would fight the dragon, Satan.
 And the Devil and his angels will also fight, but they will not prevail.